lwjohnst86/tagDiabetes/doc/manuscript.md

 fraction.

 The interaction between TAG and insulin sensitivity is complex and has components of a feedback system [@Verges2015a].
 Greater resistance to insulin in both the liver and muscle may result in greater production of TAG and secretion of lipoproteins that transport TAG [@Yu2012a].
-Likewise, greater TAGFA may contribute to metabolic dysfunction and lipotoxicity in various tissues, such as the beta-cells, and thus continuing the cycle [@Verges2015a].
+Likewise, greater TAG may contribute to metabolic dysfunction and lipotoxicity in various tissues, such as the beta-cells, and thus continuing the cycle [@Verges2015a].
 Given the complexity and temporal nature of the relationship, long term studies with multiple data collections are paramount to better understanding the underlying biology and subsequent risk.

-While several prospective studies have documented a prospective association of hypertriglyceridemia with incident type 2 diabetes [@Chien2008a; @DAgostino2004a; @Schulze2009a], there are limited longitudinal studies that have examined the relationship between TAG and it's composition on the pathophysiological factors underlying diabetes, particularly in regard to beta-cell function.
+While several prospective studies have documented a prospective association of hypertriglyceridemia with incident type 2 diabetes [@Chien2008a; @DAgostino2004a; @Schulze2009a], there are limited longitudinal studies [@Rhee2011a; @Lankinen2015a] that have examined the relationship between TAG and it's composition on the pathophysiological factors underlying diabetes, particularly in regard to beta-cell function.
 Our objective was to examine the longitudinal role of the specific composition of the serum TAG fraction on OGTT-derived measures of insulin sensitivity and beta-cell function compared to clinically measured TAG in an Canadian population at risk for diabetes.

 # Subjects and Methods